 Finneas claims a voice of his own aside from his sister, Billie Eilish

-Drafting Culture.- A fundamental accomplice in Billie Eilish’s records, Finneas O’Connell (or Finneas, simply) tries to try “Optimist”, his recently released first LP, that he has his own voice as a soloist and that is more than just the co-writer-producer brother of the last big pop star.
+Redacción Cultura, Oct 20 (EFE) .- A fundamental accomplice in Billie Eilish’s records, Finneas O’Connell (or Finneas, simply) tries to try “Optimist”, his recently released first LP, which has his own voice as a soloist and who is more than just the co-writer-producer brother of the last big pop star.

 From the meteoric leap to popularity of the “bad guy” interpreter at just 18 years old, an element of the story that further enhanced her precociousness was that she had written those revolutionary songs in her own room and with the only complicity of his older brother.